Skip to main content

 The Salisbury community presents an area rich in cultural resources with tremendous citizen support and stewardship for arts and cultural development.
 Salisbury boasts a tradition of valuing arts and diligently strives to protect existing resources while linking arts and cultural resources to key economic, neighborhood development, educational, and social goals of the broader community.

-City of Salisbury Mission
+City of Salisbury employees serve the community through:

 Elected Officials